Myrtia (Varvaroi), a village… a Museum

 Hikers can continue walking through the beautiful streets of Myrtia and stop at one of the village’s taverns to enjoy a traditional meal.

 C. Tracing the spiritual, religious and gastronomic traditions of Crete (Kazantzakis Museum − Agarathos Monastery – Astritsi)

 Take a wonderful ride through the hilly hinterland of Heraklio and make your first stop at the Museum of Kazantzakis.
 The biographical museum that is dedicated to this great Modern Greek writer is located on the main square of the village.
 Manuscripts, rich photographic material, letters and personal objects will help you discover unknown facts about Kazantzakis’ life, travels and work.
-Your experience at the Museum is enhanced by a twenty-minute audio-visual presentation which is available in 9 languages (Greek, English, French, German, Dutch, Russian, Chinese, Polish and Spanish).
+Your experience at the Museum is enhanced by a twenty-minute audio-visual presentation which is available in eleven languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, and Spanish.